 For the term $N{\Gamma}(e_u, e_W)$ we use Theorem 3.12, Lemma 3.6 and the interpolation error bounds in Theorem 3.11, and obtain

-Combination of these results yields
+The combination of these results yields

-Application of the triangle inequality completes the proof. \Box
+The application of the triangle inequality completes the proof. \Box

 In the following lemma we derive a result that will be used in a duality argument in Theorem 3.15.